exploratory-io/book/wrangling/text_wrangling.md

 ### How to Use

-You can access Text Wrangling UI from the column header menu.
+You can access Text Wrangling UI Remove option from the column header menu.

 ![](images/remove_text2.png)

-### Remove Text
+### Text

 Type in strings that you want to remove from your text.
 In the below example, it removes "COVID19" from the text.